 I recommend thinking out loud and asking plenty of ‘meta’ questions.
 For example, if you are asked how to calculate the total number of ketchup bottles in North America, ask what the figure will be used for and explain that the goal affects the accuracy requirements, which will dictate your methodology.

 If you are asked how to move Mount Fuji, ask ‘How far?’ (after all, it is already in motion).
 This helps shift the focus away from whether you get the ‘correct’ answer (if there is one) and more towards your process for solving problems.

 An interviewer’s job is not only to find someone with the skills to perform the work, but also who enhances the existing team.
 If there are dogs in the office and you are a dog lover, pet them (without being annoying).
 If a designer is using a special pen you love, compliment it, and if a conversation strikes up, don’t forget to introduce yourself.

 If a technical question arises and the interviewer pulls in one of the current engineers to help answer it, welcome the situation as if you are already colleagues.
 Seize every opportunity to interact in ways that demonstrate your ability to do the work and be part of the team, even if it’s only for a minute or two.

-Do not try to prove that you are better than the existing employees.
-You are not competing with them for the job, and it will make them dislike you.
+Don't try to prove that you are better than the existing employees.
+You're not competing with them for the job, and it will make them dislike you.
 A smart boss will be more impressed by your ability to empower others than to upstage them.

 06. Know what they do